FrITA/frita/README.txt

 FrITA is the Free Interactive Text Aligner.

 Copyright Gregory Vigo Torres, 2013
-All code included in this software distribution, unless indicated otherwise, is the GPL v.
+All code included in this software distribution, unless indicated otherwise, is licensed under the GPL v.
 3.

 This readme is for the FrITA demo release.